prathje/gradio-motioncanvasplayer/README.md

 # `gradio_motioncanvasplayer`
 <a href="https://pypi.org/project/gradio_motioncanvasplayer/" target="_blank"><img alt="PyPI - Version" src="https://img.shields.io/pypi/v/gradio_motioncanvasplayer"></a>

 This custom component for [Gradio](https://www.gradio.app/) displays Motion Canvas projects directly in the browser.
 [Motion Canvas](https://motioncanvas.io/) is a library for generating animations, videos or presentations via the Canvas API.
 All animations are defined by code - a great playground for AI agents.
+An exemplary demo for this component is available in this [Huggingface Space](https://huggingface.co/spaces/prathje/gradio_motioncanvasplayer).
-The source code for the example animation can be found at [https://github.com/prathje/gradio-motion-canvas-example](https://github.com/prathje/gradio-motion-canvas-example).
+The source code for the included project can be found at [https://github.com/prathje/gradio-motion-canvas-example](https://github.com/prathje/gradio-motion-canvas-example).

 ## Installation